danimtb/conan-manange_compatibility_options/readme.md

 # Tests done

-Here it is the table with the combinations done for this tests and the commands run to check the conditions and generate the HTML graph
+Here it is the table with the combinations done for this tests and the commands run to check the conditions:
-files:

 ![image](info/table.png)

+There are also HTML graph files in the *info* folder in this repository for each of the combinations.

 Commands: